saltyorg/docs/docs/saltbox/inventory/index.md

   - "{{ server_appdata_path }}:/host_opt"
 code_server_docker_volumes_custom: []
 ```
-!!! info "`custom` Variables"
-    Variables suffixed with `_custom` and variables defined with an empty string fall under this category.
-Respectively, this is used to add custom values to a list or a dictionary without discarding existing values, and to assign a value to an exposed role-specific setting.

 Note the list syntax.
 Since we want the container to preserve existing volumes, the `_docker_volumes_default` list should not be overridden.
 Instead, we use the `_docker_volumes_custom` list.